EDITING THE MANGNIFICENT AMBERSONS

 Wise cut the entire sequence for three very important reasons.
 It was a distraction delaying the film from immediately moving to the all-important ball sequence, showed George in a bad light and, with regard to the narrative or story, served absolutely no purpose.
 In fact, it bogged down the film at a point where Wise felt it needed to maintain audience interest.
 In any case George’s “I want what I want” character trait had been established earlier so, in the Wise cut, the FOTA scene was redundant.

-The original 12 minute Amberson ball sequence was composed of 16 shots with the last running just over 4 minutes that literally “walked” the viewer around the third floor of the Amberson mansion ending up with Eugene and Isabel dancing and George making his yachtsman announcement.
+The original 1o minute Amberson ball sequence on the third floor of the Amberson Mansion was composed of 8 shots with the last running just over 4 minutes that literally “walked” the viewer around the third floor of the Amberson mansion ending up with Eugene and Isabel dancing and George making his yachtsman announcement.
 The ball sequence was intended to give the audience a sense of the “magnificence” of the house and what made the Ambersons—in this town at least—“magnificent.”
 In terms of ambiance what Welles accomplished with this sequence is remarkable.
 Because he created four-walled sets with breakaway walls and ceilings allowing the camera to move about freely, the viewer doesn’t sense they are watching sets but, instead, an actual house.
 Therefore, using these long takes Welles not only brought the audience into this world but, with the camera as their POV, audiences become on lookers–ease droppers so to speak–experiencing the ball along with the characters.

-Since the preview audience grew restless during those 12 minutes, Wise concluded that he needed to cut the sequence down not only for pacing purposes but to maintain audience interest early in the film.
-Thus, making eight cuts Wise brought the ball down to just over six minutes.
+Since the preview audience grew restless during those 10 minutes, Wise concluded that he needed to cut the sequence down not only for pacing purposes but to maintain audience interest early in the film.
+Thus, making three cuts of four minutes Wise brought the third floor ball sequence down to just over six minutes.

-The first to go was the Uncle John material, first in long shot talking to the major about the major’s death at the reception line and then the sequence at the top of the stairs.
-This involved cutting four extended one-take shots.
+The first to go was the Uncle John scenes on the third floor.
+This involved cutting three one-take shots and part of a fourth.
 The Uncle John scene was there to establish that, despite all the Amberson refinement, Uncle John is a reminder of what the town still is and amplifies the point Eugene’s walk had established earlier: this was a provincial hamlet a generation or two from being un-settled wilderness.
 There was some narrative business.
 Fanny meets Lucy and George insists on getting his way by pressuring Lucy for all her dances; pressuring she resists.
 Although, obviously important narrative points but later viewers will see, after the Ball, George demand to take Lucy sly riding and, after resisting, she impulsively acceded.
 So Wise concluded that this earlier material at the top of the stairs was redundant and therefore could be dispensed with.
 As for Fanny meeting Lucy, it could be assumed that Fanny met Lucy sometime during the ball.
 Therefore, Wise—thinking narrative and pacing—dropped the Uncle John material and the scenes that accompanied it.

-The seventh cut was a short bit as Lucy and George walked away from the buffet table leaving Mrs. Johnson and friends searching for olives.
+The Final cut involved and George walking away from the buffet table leaving Mrs. Johnson and friends searching for olives.
 This was a lead-up to the olive commotion later in the four minute take and its removal in the release version eliminated a lose end.

 In cutting down this scene Robert Wise was his most brutal in transforming Welles’ character driven film into a narrative driven one.
 For Wise, needing to tighten up the ball sequences, the earlier part the four minute take presented absolutely nothing that moved the story along.
 To him, the olive business was utterly extraneous and the discussion about George unnecessary because viewers would soon learn everything that they needed to know about him.
 As for the townspeople’s feelings regarding George, that had been established earlier.
 So, needing to make the ball sequence “hold” audience’s interest this material was removed leaving the ball sequence as it exists today.
 Years later Welles would complain that it had been argued that the olive business had nothing to do with the plot, whereas Welles felt it WAS the plot and this pretty much encapsulated the different approach of Welles verses Wise to the film.